-Joshua Tree National Park is one of California’s two spectacular desert national parks, and a fabulous place to visit.
+Joshua Tree National Park is one of California’s two spectacular desert national parks, and a fabulous place to visit if you enjoy the outdoors.
 Its unique landscapes will wow you with their stark beauty.

 Located in Southern California, under an hour from Palm Springs, Joshua Tree National Park is most famous for its massive monzogranite boulder formations and straight-out-of-Seuss Joshua trees.

 Thinking about a visit to Joshua Tree National Park?

 Read on for the best things to do in Joshua Tree, plus things to know before you go!

 Covering just under 800,000 acres, Joshua Tree National Park offers a host of activities for nature and outdoor lovers.
 Whether you spend just one day exploring the park, or you visit for a few days, you will find plenty here to keep you engaged.